 Karrie is a fiercely passionate speech pathologist.
 Growing up her dad always told her "do what you love."
 Karrie is lucky enough to be able to say she truly loves her job!
 Karrie graduated from the University of Lethbridge in 2000 with her undergraduate degree and from the Masters of Speech Language Pathology program at the University of Alberta in 2002.
 Karrie values ongoing education and has obtained post graduate education to become a Certified Orofacial Myologist (COM), Lactation Educator (LE) and a Certified Breastfeeding Specialist (CBS).
 Karrie also has a special interest in tethered oral tissues and has completed extensive training in this area.
 Karrie co-developed and teaches the Orofacial Rest Posture Program (ORPP) to speech language pathologists and dental professionals across Canada.

 Karrie was born and raised in small town Drumheller.
 She married her high school sweetheart and is beyond proud to be a mom of two amazing sons who remind her each day how wildly different but strangely similar they both are.
 Karrie had difficulty saying her "R" sound when she was a child and also experienced Bell's Palsy (a facial palsy) at the age of 13.
-This is where her story started.
-Later in high school her grandmother had a stroke which resulted in a communication disorder called aphasia.
 Finally, with the birth of her first son, Karrie experienced the challenges of breastfeeding and the world of pediatric feeding and swallowing enlightened her.
 All of these experiences paved the path to Tip of the Tongue.